298: No Such Thing As An Emotional Support Amoeba

 It is insane.

-Now, my friend who's from Provence said, If someone asked me for a crayon de papier, I would very politely give him a pencil and I would ask him to go and draw some stick figures, you functional illiterates, because that
+and which it seems to mean crayon of the mine which is very weird but then he said but also apparently you can call it crayon de papier now my friend who's from provence said if someone asked me for a crayon de papier i would very politely give him a pencil and i would ask him to go and draw some stick figures you functional illiterate because that

-He speculated maybe it was something that came over with the Nazis.
+but apparently not to these guys he speculated that it was on the east side of france he speculated maybe it was something that came over with the Nazis.
+That was his.

 That feels like a stretch, doesn't it?